Burma Inc. — three decades of Burmese hospitality in the Bay Area

 2023

-Teakwood opens in Hayes Valley, shaped by the cuisines of Burma and Northern Thailand.
-That same year, Burma Love opens in Menlo Park.
+Teakwood by Burma Love opens in Hayes Valley, shaped by the cuisines of Burma and Northern Thailand.
+That same year, Burma Love opens in Springline, Menlo Park.

 9. Burma Love at Chase Center, 2024